gyng/betabot/README.md

 Features network adapters and plugin framework goodies (database ORM, web hooks, settings, packaging, install).

-Has IRC and *basic* Slack adapters.
+Has full IRC and basic Slack and Discord support.
 Some useful plugins are also included.
-Not all plugins support Slack right now.
+Not all included plugins support Slack and Discord right now.

 ## Installation